Mindful-Developer/github_colourized_heatmap_chrome_ext/README.md

 The extension applies a custom color scheme to the GitHub contribution calendar:

-- 0-6 contributions: Shades of grey (darker as count increases)
+- 0-6 contributions: Shades of grey (lighter as count increases)
 - 7+ contributions: Cycles through a custom hue array with increasing saturation

 ## Installation